 Within the Moonpig web teams we have made a concerted effort to develop cross-functional engineers over the past few years.
 We no longer hire QAs, and the few people hired as QAs are being supported to upskill in development.
 Consequently our teams are made up of cross-functional engineers who design, write, test and deploy their own code.
 This mix of skills means no ticket is ever blocked because a certain skillset is required to work on it.
 It also means everyone takes ownership of quality.

 Arguably Scrum relies more on cross-functional engineers, but your Kanban workflow will undoubtedly improve with cross functional engineers.

 If you’re keen to try one week sprints, here’s a couple of common resistance points you might encounter.

 - One week sprints mean we have too many meetings!

 You will need an extra planning meeting, but it will be half as long because you’re planning half as much.
 So the net meeting time doesn’t change!
 Likewise you can have one longer retro every two weeks (as we chose to do) or have two shorter retros once a week.
 In the early stages the weekly retro might help you improve faster; later you can move to retros every two weeks.

 2. What about the release cycle?

 You don’t have to release at the end of each sprint, but if you can release, why not?
-Delivering once a week instead of twice a week is no bad thing, but it’s certainly not mandatory.
+Delivering once a week instead once every two weeks is no bad thing, but it’s certainly not mandatory.